visualia/visualia_original/README.md

 #### Running tests automatically

-Command line tests run on each commit to Github repository, there is a Github action in [/.github/actions/test.yml](./.github/actions/test.yml).
+Command-line tests run on each commit to Github repository, there is a Github action in [/.github/actions/test.yml](./.github/actions/test.yml).

 ## FAQ